Mikdown/LOTTERY_QP/README.md

    1. Click on Command Palette.
       - In the dropdown click on "Show and Run Commands>.
    2. In Command Palette enter: Python: Select Interpreter
-   3. Chose the venv interpreter.
+   3. Choose the "venv" interpreter.

  [Documentation Link - Using Python Environments.](https://code.visualstudio.com/docs/python/environments)